grac3gao/knative-gcp/docs/examples/cloudauditlogssource/README.md

    |   spec.methodName    |  protoPayload.methodName  |
    |  spec.resourceName   | protoPayload.resourceName |

-   1. If you are in GKE and using
-      [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity),
-      update `serviceAccountName` with the Kubernetes service account you created in
+   1. If you are in GKE and using non-default scenario of [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity), update `serviceAccountName` with the Kubernetes service account you created in